 “I liked learning about watersheds and going to the Big Darby Creek.
 The watersheds were really cool!
 And we learned so much vocabulary to connect to watersheds, water quality, and environmental science!”

-Entering its 15th year, Young Women’s Summer Institute (YWSI) is a week-long residential STEM program for gifted middle school girls entering their 7th- or 8th-grade year.
+Young Women’s Summer Institute (YWSI) is a week-long residential STEM program for gifted middle school girls entering their 7th- or 8th-grade year.

 YWSI provides a foundation from which to boost girls’ interest in science and technology, interlacing projects with information about education and career opportunities.
 Most of YWSI takes place at the Ohio Supercomputer Center, and the students live in dormitories on The Ohio State University campus.